 - Another great solution: insulated pouches.
 Various carrying bags, containers and other accessories are also available to keep your equipment at the right temperature.

 - If you’re travelling by plane, keep all your necessities in your carry-on luggage.
 They would get too cold in the hold.

-It’s especially important to keep your equipment with you in hot weather, since heat causes blood glucose levels to fluctuate.
-Remember to test it more often!
+It’s especially important to keep your equipment with you in hot weather, since the heat causes blood glucose levels to fluctuate.
+Remember to measure your blood glucose more often!

 Receive our newsletter

 Filled with interesting and useful information related to diabetes.